DavidWells/spike-idempotent-requests/README.md

 - AWS Lambda for serverless functions
 - DynamoDB for idempotency state management
 - `@aws-lambda-powertools/idempotency` for idempotency
-- React for the frontend interface
+- React + vite for the frontend interface

 ## License